 For steak on a lake: Steiner Ranch Steakhouse

 Score some Texas steak at Steiner Ranch in Northwest Austin, which has all the steakhouse favorites from ribeye to creamed spinach.
-The terrace views here offer a stunning lake vista, with heaters to keep you cozy when the evenings get cooler.
+The terrace views here offer a stunning lake vista to pair with a nice glass of red from the extensive wine cellar.

 For a historic meal in a special place: Rosewood